 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But two recent studies of the COVID-19 vaccine given to pregnant patients have yielded good news about the vaccine’s safety and underscored the vaccine’s effectiveness in protecting both the patient and their child.
-And with the new data, the Centers for Disease Control and Prevention (CDC) is now more strongly endorsing the vaccination of pregnant women.
+And with the new data, the Centers for Disease Control and Prevention (CDC) is now more strongly endorsing the vaccination of pregnant people.

 To learn more about the study and what it means, we spoke with Ob/Gyn Oluwatosin Goje, MD.